Shania Twain: 1995–1996: The Woman in Me and commercial success

-1997–2001: Come On Over, international breakthrough, and Limelight Sessions
+1997–2001: Come On Over, international breakthrough.

 In 1997 Twain released her follow-up album, Come On Over.
 It established her as a successful crossover singer.
 Of the sixteen tracks on the album, twelve were released as singles.
 Following the release of lead singles "Love Gets Me Every Time" and "Don't Be Stupid (You Know I Love You)", which allowed her to make more appearances in the Billboard Hot 100, the album started selling.
 With the release of third single, "You're Still the One", sales skyrocketed.
 "From This Moment On", "When", "Honey, I'm Home", "That Don't Impress Me Much", "Man!
 I Feel Like a Woman!", "You've Got a Way", the title track, "Rock This Country!", and "I'm Holdin' On to Love (To Save My Life)" are the other nine songs that eventually saw release as singles.
 With the exception of "I'm Holdin' On to Love", all of the singles had accompanying music videos.
 "From This Moment On" is a duet with singer Bryan White and there was a re-recorded solo pop version, which was used for its music video.